-Risk index tool for on-farm nutrient management
+Risk Index Tool for on-farm nutrient management

-The RIT could help inform Freshwater farm plans (FWFPs) or council resource consent processing but its use is not required under legislation.
+The RIT could help inform Freshwater farm plans (FWFPs) or council resource consent processing, but its use is not required under legislation.

 See Government response to the findings of the Overseer peer review report.

-Phase one of the RIT will provide:
+Phase one of the RIT provides:

 • a risk score for nitrogen loss from farms and plantation forestry, based on environment characteristics, management practices and mitigations